Rafael Zamarripa: Early life and education

-Zamarripa discovered his interest and talent in art at an early age; as a child he was amazed by puppets and he eventually started making his own.
-He used sticks, paper, and cardboard to make the puppets and he dressed them with fabric.
-At the age of eight his parents sent him to work with a santero (sculptor of religious wooden figures).
-Here, he started practicing his sculpting skills.
+Zamarripa discovered his interest and talent in art at an early age.
+As a child, he was amazed by puppets and eventually started making his own.
+He used sticks, paper, and cardboard to make the puppets and dressed them with fabric.
+At the age of eight his parents sent him to work with a santero (sculptor of religious wooden figures), where he started practicing his sculpting skills.

-Around this time Zamarripa would also help his father sell shoes downtown.
-On his way downtown, he would pass Teatro Degollado, which intrigued him.
-Returning from downtown, he would linger at the building to play with the stage crew's children.
-He enrolled in the school at age fourteen.
+He enrolled in the school at the age of fourteen.
 The school's music department offered a Mexican folk dance class in the summer, composed primarily of female students who were in need of male dance partners.
 Zamarripa, along with other students from the art department, joined and he began dancing there with no formal training.
 When summer classes ended, the dance students wanted to continue dancing on their own, so they formed a local student group that met every Saturday.
-They practiced regional folk dances, traditional jarabes, and sones, taught to them by María del Refugio García Brambila and Francisco Sanchez Flores.
+They practiced regional folk dances, traditional Jarabes, and zones, taught to them by María del Refugio García Brambila and Francisco Sanchez Flores.

 After completing a degree in art and education in Mexico, Zamarripa took advanced art courses in Italy, New Zealand, and Australia.